thewca/wca-regulations/wca-regulations-2012.md

     - H1a2) The organisation team must not disclose the competitor's requested number of puzzles until the beginning of the attempt.
   - H1b) If he is attepting fewer than 6 puzzles, the competitor is allotted a time limit of 10 minutes times the number of puzzles in the attempt, otherwise the time limit is 60 minutes.
     - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge stops the attempt, and the attempt is scored; the time limit for the attempt counts as the original recorded time.
     - H1b2) When there are 10 seconds until the time limit, the judge calls "10 SECONDS REMAINING.
 PLEASE FINISH YOUR ATTEMPT".
-If the competitor is still holding any puzzles when the judge stops the attempt, they are judged as unsolved.
+If the competitor is still holding any puzzles when the judge stops the attempt, they are judged as unsolved.[NOTE: Why is "10 SECONDS REMAINING" a sentence with a full stop, but "PLEASE FINISH YOUR ATTEMPT" isn't?]
   - H1d) Time penalties for the puzzles of the attempt are cumulative.